 I bought the Surface Pro 4 and Typepad (keyboard cover) on Amazon, but you can get the newer versions (and many other types of laptop) in many places.
 For most people the Surface is overkill and they can get a much cheaper laptop instead, though they may also be heavier.
 If everything you need it for is browser based, then a Chromebook could be the best option (especially as the newer ones also run Android apps).

-My current smartphone is a Samsung Galaxy S9+ Johan gave me after deciding he wanted a new iPhone, but there are lots available and what is most suitable depends on your needs and budget.
+My current smartphone is a Samsung Galaxy S9+ Izzy gave me after deciding she wanted a new iPhone, but there are lots available and what is most suitable depends on your needs and budget.
 I put a cheap case on, and a strap that makes it much easier to hold and means it doesn’t go flying when my hand or arm spasms.

 Google Nest Mini